pippinbarr/cart253-2018/modules/tools-version-control/tools-version-control.md

 ## A version control workflow

-The simplest workflow using Git and GitHub is something like this:
+The simplest workflow using Git and GitHub is this:
 --

 1. You __make some changes to your project in your local folder__.
 Something like an hour's work, say, reaching some sort of defined goal perhaps.
+(Mostly in Atom, but also includes adding files, renaming folders, etc.)
 --

 2. You __commit your changes to the local repository__ using GitHub Desktop.
 This stores this newest version of the project in the repository.